 If you want to revert the changes, you will have to follow the same steps again, Instead of “Disabled,” you will have to select “Automatic” in the Windows Update Properties window and then apply it.

-How about if your computer is connected to a network which updates is managed by group policy?
+How about if your computer is connected to a network that updates and is managed by group policy?